How to File a Discrimination Claim

-- Being part of any program that gets a certain "financial assistance" from the Federal government under the Workforce Investment Act (programs or services provided through our One-Stop Offices)
+- Being part of any program that gets a certain "financial assistance" from the Federal government under the Workforce Investment Act (programs or services provided through our New York State Career Centers)

-For details, see USDOL Civil Rights Center web address.
+For details, see the USDOL Civil Rights Center website.

 - You are not hired or promoted, due to one of the factors listed above